 9 minute read

-Damage is a common concept in video games.
-Because of this, one of the default features in Unreal Engine is a framework for dealing and receiving damage.
+Damage is a common concept in games and interactive experiences.
+Unreal Engine provides a handy little framework for dealing and receiving damage.

-This tutorial is the first in a series about damage, and aims to give you an introduction to the Damage system in blueprint and C++.
+This tutorial aims to give you an introduction to the Damage system in blueprint and C++, including tips and tricks that I have learned from experience.

 Damage in Unreal